6 R’s of Cloud Migration Strategy

-This process ensures few to none changes into the underlying system as possible.
+This process ensures as few to no changes into the underlying system as possible.
 During the discovery process, the qualified system is quick-wins.
 Migration happens with minimal cost and effort.
 However, the application and system usually involve a simple lift and shift.
-Such system isn’t expected to utilize the cloud native features and thus isn’t optimized to run in a cloud environment.
+Such a system isn’t expected to utilize the cloud-native features and thus isn’t optimized to run in a cloud environment.
 Thus depending on the system, it may even be more expensive to run the newly migrated system on the cloud.
 These types of issues are considered before categorizing a system for migration.

-Rehosting or lift and shift migration strategy provide better ROI to the organization.
-This kind of migration involves very less cost.
+Rehosting or lift and shift migration strategy provides better ROI to the organization.
+This kind of migration involves very little cost.
 Soon, the target cloud is set up with the cloned server as the production as soon as possible.
-The end-user finds very less interruption.
+The end-user finds very little interruption.
 It replicates the on-premises architectures into the cloud.

 2. Refactoring (Re-Architect)

 Refactoring (Re-Architect) – It optimises an on-premises application to support cloud architecture.
 It is the second migration strategy.
 Usually, falls on the other extreme of the migration effort.
 Because it requires a complete change and reengineering of the system or application logic to fully make use of all the cloud features.

-The business performs a detailed business case analysis to justify the investment of the cost, effort and a potential business impact.
+The business performs a detailed business case analysis to justify the investment of the cost, effort and potential business impact.
 It ensures that other alternatives are considered as well.

 3. Replatforming (Lift & reshape)

 Replatforming (Lift & reshape) – This type of migration is similar to re-hosting but requires few changes to the application.
 Amazon’s AWS Cloud Migration team refers to this approach as the lift-tinker-and shift.
 Even though this approach closely resembles re-hosting.
-They categorized differently based on changes.
+They are categorized differently based on changes.
 For example, in doing such migrations, an organization may plug its application into a new database system that’s on the cloud or change its web server from a proprietary version.
 Such as Weblogic to Apache Tomcat, an open source-based web server.
 So, for planning purposes, it’s important to categorize it as such.